Queensland Energy Rates

 Where are usage rates found on a bill?

 Electricity usage rates are usually located in the breakdown or summary of your energy bill.
-In the below example, you’ll notice the usage rate is referred to as ‘Total Anytime’ and is 25c/kWh.
 Keep in mind that some retailers call usage charges by a different name, such as ‘peak usage’ or ‘anytime usage’.

 Electricity supply costs in QLD

 Electricity supply charges refer to the cost of power being supplied to your home.
 These costs are a fixed fee and tend to sit around 90c to $1.20 a day, which can add up over a monthly or quarterly billing cycle.
-That’s why it’s a good idea to check the supply rates of any plan before signing up.
+This is why it’s a good idea to check supply rates of any plan before signing up.

 Where are supply charges found on a bill?

-Like the usage costs, supply rates are normally found in the breakdown of charges on your bill.
-The example below has a supply charge of $1.007 a day, but remember that other retailers may call it under a different name, like ‘fixed daily charge’.
+Like usage costs, supply rates are normally found in the breakdown of charges on your bill.
+The example below calls this rate the ‘service to property charge’, but remember that other retailers may call it something else like a ‘fixed daily charge’.

 What about energy rates in regional QLD?

 What sets Queensland apart from the rest is that only the south east is deregulated, while energy prices in regional QLD are regulated.
-This means that residential customers outside of SEQ are not able to choose their energy provider and will likely be connected to Ergon Energy.
+This means residential customers outside of SEQ are unable to choose their energy provider and will likely be connected to Ergon Energy.

 Living in regional or far north QLD?
 See the power rates you can expect to pay in our regional QLD energy pricing guide.